-(a) (b) (c) Plan Category Number of securities to be issued upon exercise of the outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) Equity Compensation Plans approved by security holders 549,320 (1) \$ 1.79 (2 2) 935,908 (3)
+(a) (b) (c) Number of securities to be issued upon exercise of the outstanding options, Weighted-average exercise price of outstanding options, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Plan Category warrants and rights warrants and rights column (a) Equity Compensation Plans approved by security holders 549,320 (1) \$ 1.79 (2) 935,908 (3)

-(1) Includes the options to purchase 419,000 shares of Common Stock under our Omnibus Equity Incentive Plan and 130,320 Performance Units issued under the 2016 Incentive Compensation Plan, each unit being equivalent to one share of Common Stock.
-Does not include shares of Common Stock issued but not vested pursuant to outstanding restricted stock awards.

-(2) Includes the aggregate weighted-average of (i) the exercise price per share for outstanding options to purchase 419,000 shares of Common Stock under our Omnibus Equity Incentive Plan and (ii) the price per share of the Common Stock on the grant date for each of 130,320 Performance Units issued under the 2016 Incentive Compensation Plan (each unit equivalent to one share of Common Stock).

-(3) Includes 149,908 shares remaining to be issued under the 2016 Incentive Compensation Plan and 786,000 shares remaining to be issued under the Omnibus Equity Incentive Plan.
+- (1) Includes the options to purchase 419,000 shares of Common Stock under our Omnibus Equity Incentive Plan and 130,320 Performance Units issued under the 2016 Incentive Compensation Plan, each unit being equivalent to one share of Common Stock.
+Does not include shares of Common Stock issued but not vested pursuant to outstanding restricted stock awards. - Includes the aggregate weighted-average of (i) the exercise price per share for outstanding options to purchase 419,000 shares of Common Stock under our Omnibus Equity Incentive Plan and (ii) the price per share of the Common Stock on the grant date for each of 130,320 Performance Units issued under the 2016 Incentive Compensation Plan (each unit equivalent to one share of Common Stock). - Includes 149,908 shares remaining to be issued under the 2016 Incentive Compensation Plan and 786,000 shares remaining to be issued under the Omnibus Equity Incentive Plan.